-- more than 53,000 hours, company-wide, of safety and health training in 2017
+- more than 65,000 hours of health and safety training provided company-wide in 2018

 We believe our corporate responsibility extends to the communities in which we conduct business – by partnering and contributing in a meaningful way to their economic and social well-being.

 - Hecla contributed more than $350K toward programs focused on four key areas: youth activities, health services, education and community programs.

 - Hecla Quebec contributed $162,743 CAD to the UQAT Foundation.
 Hecla Quebec donates $1 per ounce of gold produced at the Casa Berardi Mine each year.